Tomson909/Clustering_Individual_Household_Electric_Power_Consumption/README.md

-# Household Electricity Consumption Dataset
+# Clustering: Household Electricity Consumption Dataset
 This directory applies clustering and some data analysis on a dataset which contains the electric power consumption data from a household near france.
 This Data was taken from [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/235/individual+household+electric+power+consumption).
 With this directory I document my portfolio examination at my university.
 This dataset contains **2,075,259** measurements gathered in a house located in Sceaux, France, approximately 7km from Paris, between December 2006 and November 2010, spanning a total of **47 months**.